• Skip to main content

 • Egg Noodles: I like using fresh egg noodles as it’s firm and springy in texture.
 You can use dried egg noodles, but you’ll have to pre-cook it before starting this recipe.

-• Meat / Seafood: For this recipe I used King prawns and chicken but feel free to add beef or pork too.
-You can add in your favourite meats and seafoods.
+• Meat & Seafood: For this recipe I used King prawns and chicken but feel free to add beef or pork too.
+You can add in any of your favourite meats and seafoods.

 • Garlic Cloves: Diced into small pieces, you can also use pre-minced garlic.

-• Vegetables: To make life easier I used a pack of stir fry ingredients containing beansprouts, carrots, bell peppers, mushrooms and cabbage.
+• Vegetables: To make life easier I used a pack of stir-fried veggies containing beansprouts, carrots, bell peppers, mushrooms and cabbage.
 You can also gather these vegetables separately.

 • Spring Onions: Freshly diced spring onions to add extra flavour.